aws-samples/aws-rtb-intelligence-kit/README.md

 ### Install

 First, clone this repository into your development environment.
-We recommend AWS Cloud9 as a development environment, which contains all the dependencies listed above.
+We recommend AWS Cloud9 as a development environment, which contains all required dependencies listed above.

 To clone the repository